Speaking & Workshops

 About Christina

-Christina Cooper is a performance psychology specialist and professional musician trained at the Royal Academy of Music and The Juilliard School.
+Christina Cooper is a professional musician trained at the Royal Academy of Music and The Juilliard School.

 After experiencing the instability of performance under pressure first hand, she developed the Pressure-Identity Loop™, a model that explains why performance changes under evaluation.